theupdateframework/taps/tap7.md

 - update_repo(metadata_directory, targets_directory):
     Updates the repository files, metadata and targets.
-This will be the data that should be made available to the client when the client tries to The client will treat these as unvalidated.
+This will be the data that should be made available to the Updater when the Updater tries to Update, which the Updater will need to validate.

 - update_client(target_id):
     Causes the client to attempt to obtain and validate a particular target

-Implementations of the updater may vary dramatically, so this wrapper may perform things like:
+Implementations of the updater may vary dramatically, so the Wrapper may, in these functions, perform things like:
  - Calling an external binary with, e.g., the subprocess module, in order to run an updater implementation.
  - Moving metadata or target files into the directory structure the updater implementation expects
- - If, e.g., the client doesn't have a notion of a filesystem, the wrapper may need to read the files the tester provides and distribute data to the client in the manner the client expects.
+ - If, e.g., the Updater doesn't have a notion of a filesystem, the wrapper may need to read the files the tester provides and distribute data to the Updater in the manner the Updater expects.
- - Translate metadata from the format the tester provides into the custom format the client implementation expects
+ - Translate metadata from the format the tester provides into the custom format the Updater expects
  - If the communication model involves different synchronization (e.g. server push vs client pull), the update_client() Wrapper function will need to bridge this; for example, it may need to wait and collect results from some separate